 Not that he was perfect; I mean that he could not accept that he could err – screw up, make a mistake, fail to do something required in a tactical or training event.
 He did fine most of the time, and was actually capable of leadership, and even reasonable critique – of others.
 But the cracks eventually grew.
 A minor flub on the range, understandable, if not ideal based on the circumstances, and he melted down and literally ran and hid.
 He “could not screw up like that” in front of others…

 Then an unacceptable and embarrassing public incident during a competition…he couldn’t do something and just gave up.
 Refused the helping hands of even his teammates.

 Finally, after a shooting incident – totally justifiable, but events leading up to it being questioned – he gradually spiralled down and away.

 When we do not acknowledge that we can make mistakes “in real life,” we do not prepare for their possibility.
 If we “can’t screw up,” we end up in one of two places – hesitant and doing little or nothing to avoid the possibility of messing up, or flustered and self-hating when we err, or fail.
 With this kind of thinking, we did not screw up – we are screw ups.

-So likewise, the “winning mindset” is all well and good when one is winning.
-But when one is behind the 8-Ball, injured, hurt, beaten, overwhelmed, etc. – that is when one not winning – what may be found lacking is the survival mindset – that of not losing.
+So likewise, the “winning mindset” is all well and good when one is actually winning.
+But when behind the 8-Ball, injured, hurt, beaten, overwhelmed, etc. – that is when one not winning – what may be found lacking is the survival mindset – that of not losing.

 And that can be dangerous indeed.